dlab-berkeley/sql-for-r-users/README.md

 ## Overview

-SQL is a must-skill for researchers to work with big data.
-Anyone working with a data that doesn't fit into their laptop should consider learning this powerful language for a relational database management.
-This workshop intends to help R users to get started in SQL through `dbplyr`.
+SQL is a viable option for anyone working with a large dataset (>10GB).
+For this reason, SQL is a must-skill if you intend to work with big data or data-driven organizations.
+This workshop helps R users to get started in SQL through `dbplyr`.
 After laying the foundation, the workshop also introduces intermediate SQL skills through `PostgreSQL`.
+Then the workshop offers a hands-on exercise where you can put the skills you learned together.

 ## Learning objectives

 - [Part 1](https://github.com/jaeyk/sql-for-r-users/blob/master/code/01_intro_to_sql.Rmd): Learn how to access a database and run exploratory data analysis using `dbplyr` in R

 - [Part 2](https://github.com/jaeyk/sql-for-r-users/blob/master/code/02_postgresql.md): Learn how to manage a database using `PostgreSQL`

+- Bonus track : Putting what you have learned from part 1 and part 2 in practice ([shell script](https://github.com/jaeyk/sql-for-r-users/blob/master/code/02_sql_practice.sh), [R markdown](https://github.com/jaeyk/sql-for-r-users/blob/master/code/04_r_databsae_query.Rmd))

 ## Setup